 Among known malicious incidents, attackers have shown a preference for targeting the physical capabilities of printers—either disabling them or hijacking their printing functions.
 Here are some of the ways that printer attacks have been used in recent years.

-Vandalism—In 2016, an internet troll caused printers worldwide to print an anti-Simetic flyer by sending a PostScript file to exposed Port 9100s.
+Vandalism: In 2016, an internet troll caused printers worldwide to print an anti-Semitic flyer by sending a PostScript file to exposed Port 9100s.

-Unauthorized Data Recovery—For years, researchers been able to recover stored copies of printed documents from used printers.
-In 2010, a CBS news investigative report bought four printers for about $300 each and was able to recover pay stubs, domestic violence complaints, building design plans, and more.
-In 2013, the Department of Health and Human Services fined one company $1.2 Million for HIPPA violations for failing to erase healthcare records saved on a printer that they had leased.
+Unauthorized Data Recovery: For years, researchers have been able to recover stored copies of printed documents from used printers.
+In 2010, a CBS News investigative reporter bought four printers for about $300 each and was able to recover pay stubs, domestic violence complaints, building design plans, and more.
+In 2013, the Department of Health and Human Services fined one company $1.2 million for HIPAA violations for failing to erase healthcare records saved on a printer that it had leased.

 Security researchers have been drawn to experiment on modern multifunction printers.
 In the process, they have uncovered a number of vulnerabilities:

-Remote Code Execution and Lateral Movement—Telephone lines represent a weakpoint in most endpoint security solutions.
-In 2018, Check Point unveiled ‘Faxploit’—a method to run arbitrary remote code on a multifuctional printer via the telephone lines it uses to fax.
+Remote Code Execution and Lateral Movement: Telephone lines represent a weak point in most endpoint security solutions.
+In 2018, Check Point unveiled ‘Faxploit’—a method to run arbitrary remote code on a multifunctional printer via the telephone lines it uses to fax.
 They demonstrated how that code could be used to deliver a secondary exploit and move laterally through the network.
 This method is useful for bypassing firewalls or establishing a beachhead on the unmonitored printer from which data can be exfiltrated.

 Cyber4Sight foresees several potential new attack types involving printers.
-Some may mirror recent IoT attacks that have compromised Internet-connected devices at scale.
-Others may exploit the large number of functions that available in these devices to wreak havoc in corporate environments.
+Some may mirror recent Internet of Things (IoT) attacks that have compromised internet-connected devices at scale.
+Others may exploit the large number of functions that are available in these devices to wreak havoc in corporate environments.

-Document Modification—Adversaries could modify the content of document as they’re being printed.
+Document Modification: Adversaries could modify the content of documents as they’re being printed.
 If a shipping label printer were attacked, for example, merchandise could be rerouted to new mailing addresses, enabling theft.

-Email Attacks—Fraudulent email messages posing as documents sent from printers are already commonplace, but attackers could improve on their methods by using multifuctional printers to send fraudulent messages via legitimate, internal email accounts.
-This type of attack could be include distributing malware as document attachments or even business email compromise (BEC) fraud.
+Email Attacks: Fraudulent email messages posing as documents sent from printers are already commonplace, but attackers could improve on their methods by using multifunctional printers to send fraudulent messages via legitimate, internal email accounts.
+This type of attack could include distributing malware as document attachments or even business email compromise (BEC) fraud.

 " Print security: An imperative in the IoT era," Quocira, January 2017, accessed June 29, 2018, https://www.ysoft.com/getattachment/fbbaf885-6427-4210-88c5-dc147d7d5230/Quocirca-Print-Security-Report-2017.aspx.